Tim-Shaffer/Dungeon-Master-Manager/README.md

 # Dungeon-Master-Manager
 MERN Stack Group Project to assist Dungeon Masters Manage the Characters involved in game play.

 Dungeons and Dragons is a fantasy tabletop role-playing game that allows players to embark on a campaign with fellow adventurers led by the Dungeon Master.
 The Dungeon Master is the narrator of the campaign as well as the architect of the adventure.
-Players have switched to a digital version of the game and this App is aimed to assist the Dungeon Master (DM).
-The App will assist the DM in managing the campaign.
-It will help keep track of player stats, dice rolls and other various data.
+Players have been switching to digital versions of the game and this App is aimed to assist the Dungeon Master(DM) manage the characters involved in the game play or campaign.
+By using this app, the DM will no longer have to maintain physical character sheets which become messy and hard to read over time.
+The character statistics are maintained in a database and can be viewed by the DM or the player that originally created the character.

+Dungeon Master Manager allows the DM to effectively run the campaign, roll dice whenever needed, and efficiently update character stats for each turn in a given campaign.

 # Authors
 > Justin Acosta